Search For Awards

 The scholarship is designed to introduce and connect generations of future American leaders to the island of Ireland, while recognizing and fostering intellectual achievement, leadership, and a commitment to community and public service.

-*For this particular program it is required that you make an appointment to be reviewed at our office.
+For this program it is required that you make an appointment with the RIT Education Abroad & International Fellowships office.

 Must have a bachelor's degree, between 18-30 years old

 We are awarding a $15,000 New Zealand scholarship to one lucky student.
 Why are we awarding this scholarship?
 Education New Zealand and Go Overseas are really passionate about studying abroad in New Zealand.
 REALLY PASSIONATE.
 We're so passionate that we want more people to study abroad in this truly wonderful country.
 We're awarding this scholarship to encourage more students to seriously consider studying abroad in New Zealand (people like you!).
 With that said, what are you waiting for?
 Start researching the wonderful country that is New Zealand and submit your application!